sgtsmall/VK2BV_Direwolf/docs/VK2BV_direwolffull_build.md

     -   advanced/hostname   : vkxxxpi
     -   reboot

-After the reboot log in and we will install some software
+After the reboot log in and we will install some software, first we refresh the repository and the system software.
 <table>
   <tr>
     <td>sudo apt-get update<br>